 - They won’t become apprehensive when it comes to dealing with humans

 Now taming and socializing a feral cat isn’t always the simplest thing.
 Sometimes, this can take anywhere from 2-6 weeks, or even more if they’re skittish.
-Usually, the two main factors that you do want to think about if you want to understand feral kitten behavior is the following:
+Usually, the two main factors that you do want to think about if you want to understand feral kitten behavior are the following:

 - The age